-In Simulink® Project, you can use impact analysis to find out the impact of changing particular files.
+In a project, you can use impact analysis to find out the impact of changing particular files.
 Investigate dependencies visually and explore the structure of your project.
 Analyze selected or modified files to find their required files and the files they affect.
 Impact analysis can show you how a change affects other files before you make the change.
 For example, you can:

 Investigate the potential impact of a change in requirements by finding the design files linked to the requirements document.